kabiromohd/Life_Expectancy_Prediction/README.md

 pipenv shell
 ```

-followed by which has already prepared data point to test the model:
+followed by running below command, which has already prepared data point to test the model:

 ```
 python predict-test.py
 ```

 This ends the local deployment to docker

+### Deploy model to the cloud
+For cloud deployment [Render](render.com) was used.
+- Create a Render Account
+- Docker repository was created to enable getting URL for the midtermproj image
+- copy the docker image URL on render
+![C:\Users\USER\Downloads\render.jpeg]